muesli/docker-backup/README.md

 docker-backup
 =============

-A tool to create & restore full backups of Docker containers
+A tool to create & restore complete, self-contained backups of Docker containers

 # What's the issue